Skip to content

 How hard is Croft Head?

-Croft Head is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 477m of ascent and takes most walkers 3-5 hours.
-Terrain: Selcoth Burn carves a steep gorge into the southern flank, with scree slopes and the small crag of Cat Shoulder breaking the otherwise grassy approach.
+We grade Croft Head at 3/5, which puts it in moderately challenging territory.
+The usual route is around 12km with 477m of climbing; allow 3-5 hours.
+Ground conditions: Selcoth Burn carves a steep gorge into the southern flank, with scree slopes and the small crag of Cat Shoulder breaking the otherwise grassy approach.

-When is the best time to climb Croft Head?
+What's the best month to climb Croft Head?

-Good signal on summit; EE and Vodafone reliable.
+Good signal throughout; solid on EE and Vodafone.
 Southern Uplands viewpoint.

 Is Croft Head safe in winter?